Website

 Watch the highlights of New Zealand vs England 3rd ODI 1988 - England tour of New Zealand 4-match one-day international series of the 3rd ODI match played between England and New Zealand at McLean Park, Napier in 16th March 1988.

-Medium Pace bowler Martin Snedden's career-best four-wickets before Opener maiden ODI John Wright's brilliant century and Mark Greatbatch's unbeaten half-century helped to New Zealand resounding seven-wicket victory over England, despite a Chris Broad's maiden ODI hundred and keep alive the series in the third ODI.
+Medium Pace bowler Martin Snedden's career-best four-wickets before Opener John Wright's brilliant maiden ODI century and Mark Greatbatch's unbeaten half-century helped to New Zealand resounding seven-wicket victory over England, despite a Chris Broad's maiden ODI hundred and keep alive the series in the third ODI.

 Match Stats :